Overview

 <tr>

-<td align="center" bgcolor="#1B9BA3" class="body-text" style="border-radius: 4px;"><a class="body-text" href="{$product.button_link}" style="font-size: 14px; font-family:Arial, sans-serif; color: #ffffff; text-decoration: none; text-decoration: none; border-radius: 4px; padding: 12px 22px; text-transform:uppercase; font-weight:bold; display: inline-block" target="_blank">{$product.button_text}</a></td>
+<td align="center" bgcolor="#1B9BA3" class="body-text" style="border-radius: 4px;"><a class="body-text" href="{$product.button_link}" style="font-size: 14px; font-family:Arial, sans-serif; color: #ffffff; text-decoration: none; text-decoration: none; border-radius: 4px; padding: 12px 22px; text-transform:uppercase; font-weight:bold; display: inline-Block" target="_blank">{$product.button_text}</a></td>

 </tr>